 There are so many pretty, sweet-smelling flowers blossoming in the spring that you'll be spoilt for choice.
 To make a garland, all you need is a bit of wire or some bendy twigs on which to attach and interweave the flowers you’ve picked.
 You can make your composition into a table decoration, a wreath for your front door, a headdress, or anything else that takes your fancy!
 Some people even use the garlands to decorate their bicycle baskets.

-12. Read a story.
+12. Read a story to your preschoolers.

 When the April Showers arrive and it’s wet and windy outside, or perhaps when you return home from your bracing country walk, make yourselves cosy with a hot cup of tea or cocoa, and read a story together – you can select one about springtime or Easter or animals, or whatever happens to fit your mood.